-My participant underwent multiple changes in his equally multiple identities on a journey to discover whom he is as an educator.
 Meanwhile, I am particularly interested in the points of transition in forming his professional identities.
-Tom dynamically moved across his professional identities through apprenticeship in the doctoral program he was enrolled in.
-In the course of identity shaping, opportunities presented during his doctoral training inescapably shaped his researcher identity.
-He seems to have made a journey from apprenticeship to full participation, filled with crucial points of tensions (Donato, Tucker, & Hendry, 2015).
-Thus, identities can be classified as mutable and constantly undergoing transformations over space and time.
+Identities can be classified as mutable and constantly undergoing transformations over space and time.
 In a similar fashion, notions of teacher identity relate to specific characteristics of language teaching and can evolve.
-The whole cycle of (re)constructing identities is two-fold and includes turning knowledge into practice as well as practice into knowledge (Pennington and Richards, 2016).
+The whole cycle of (re)constructing identity is two-fold and includes turning knowledge into practice as well as practice into knowledge (Pennington & Richards, 2016).
 So, having enough knowledge is a compulsory component of becoming a professional teacher.
-However, the relationship between different dimensions of teacher identity or multiple identities emerging from new practices (such as conducting research) is still often unresolved in research.
+However, the relationship between different dimensions of teacher identity or multiple identities emerging from new practices (such as conducting research) is still often underrepresented in research.

 Additionally, engaging in new activities, such as entering the teaching arena or taking graduate courses, can lead to changes in one's identity (Taylor, 2017).
 Some studies looked at the negotiation between teacher and researcher identity in the context of action research.
-Participants tended to succeed at construing a strong sense of selves, taking into consideration their workplace power relations (Edwards & Burns, 2016).
-More importantly, they clarified plans to undertake research upon program completion
+For example, Edwards and Burns's (2016) participants tended to succeed at construing a strong sense of selves, taking into consideration their workplace power relations.
+More importantly, they clarified plans to undertake research upon program completion.

-Evolving self-image
+Evolving Self-Image

-Not many studies seem to have taken interest in their informants' self-image.
+Not many studies seem to have taken interest in their informants' self-image, which I define as the way one perceives themselves, for the purpose of this study.
 However, this concept emerged as important for my study.
-In some previous cases, informants exhibited only a weak sense of professional identity, likely because teaching was not their main profession, but a secondary job.
-In brief, a lack of personal involvement with the job recurrently may lead to identity crisis (Wu et al., 2011).
+For example, informants in Wu, Palmer and Field (2011) exhibited only a weak sense of professional identity, likely because teaching was not their main profession, but a secondary job.
+In brief, a recurrent lack of personal involvement with the job may lead to identity crisis (Wu et al., 2011).
 In a similar manner, the process of learning to conduct research, hence concurrently taking on researcher identity, might force participants to reflect on their values and goals.
 By doing so, they develop new perceptions of themselves and their identities (Girod & Pardales, 2002).
 Thus, it is imperative to always assess the status of one's identity in motion, as a dynamically evolving construct.